French toast is a simple enough recipe, but to make AMAZING French toast takes paying attention to a few key components.

 - Alternatively, use thick-cut Texas toast bread.
 It’s sturdy enough to hold up to the custard batter coating and frying.

-You’ll see this French toast recipe calls for 3 large eggs plus 3 egg yolks.
+This French Toast recipe calls for 3 large eggs plus 3 egg yolks.
 The egg whites are what contain those distinct sulfur compounds that make things taste “eggy.”
-So by reducing the whole eggs and bumping up the egg yolks, we’re getting enough moisture and richness – but not creating French toast that basically tastes like scrambled eggs.
+So by reducing the whole eggs and bumping up the egg yolks, we’re getting enough moisture and richness – but not creating French Toast that basically tastes like scrambled eggs.

 How to Make French Toast in 5 Easy Steps: